FabianoJanisch/aplicativo-mercado/README.md

-# Aplicativo para compras em um hortifruti
+# Aplicativo para compras Hortifruti

 A new Flutter project.